 Even if your kids aren’t that interested in sports or football, you’ll still have fun creating these football shaped rice krispie treats!
 Football brownies or even a full rice krispy football cake seems to be all the rage, but I think these easy football treats are more fun for a party!

 How To Make Rice Crispy Treats with Marshmallows

-Before we get to the recipe (and children’s book pairing), let’s cover some common FAQs people have when making this dessert.
+Before we get to how to make these football game desserts, let’s cover some common FAQs people have when making this easy dessert.

 (It might save you some time!)

 Why did my Rice Krispies turn out hard?

 Melting the butter and marshmallows over high heat can often make your rice krispie treats turn out hard.
 Melt the butter and marshmallows together over low heat before adding the rice crispy cereal.
 Also, if you use too few marshmallows, these desserts can sometimes turn out hard or crunchy.

 For our football krispie treats, we use more marshmallows than normal to make the rice krispy cereal softer so you can form them into football shapes.

 Do Rice Krispies Treats have dairy?